Special Circumstances

 Changes in Marital Status

 Students and parents must report their marital status as of the date the FAFSA is filed.
-If the student or parent marital status changes during the academic year, the student may request a review of their FAFSA through February of the student's spring semester.
-The student or parent will be asked to submit additional items to the Office of Student Financial Aid and Scholarships after the FASFA is filed.
+If the student or parent marital status changes after the FAFSA is filed, the student may request a review of their FAFSA through February of the student's spring semester.
+The student or parent will be asked to submit additional documentation to the Office of Student Financial Aid and Scholarships.